ncatlab/nlab-content/pages/8/3/3/8/18338/content.md

 #### A widespread usage

 The term _unnatural isomorphism_ is often used in [[homological algebra]], in particular in discussions of splittings.
-An example is Theorem 4.3](#HiltonStammbach71), which explictly uses the term to decribe an isomorphism between Hom- and Ext-functors.
+An example is [Theorem 4.3](#HiltonStammbach71), which explictly uses the term to decribe an isomorphism between Hom- and Ext-functors.

 ##### A recent definition